 |Bone meal||27% (source)|

 Looking at this table, it’s clear that some commonly-touted “vegetable calcium sources” are actually terrible sources, because barely any of the calcium is bioavailable at all.
 Sure, it’s technically there, but you’re not getting any benefits from it.
 On the other hand, some food sources (like carrots) have a high bioavailability but not much calcium there to absorb.
-This really throws a wrench in the calcium machine.
+This really complicates the list of non-dairy calcium sources.

 Now comes the really useful part.
 To get an accurate idea of what foods are good sources of absorbable calcium (the calcium that matters), you can put the first two tables together.
 Then you get: